lifaon74/path/README.md

   push(...parts: string[]): this;

   /**
-   * Removes one segment at the end of ths Path.
+   * Removes one segment at the end of this Path.
    *  - mutates this Path
    *  - if this Path contains only one segment, it becomes '.'
    *  - this function is not strictly equivalent to push('..')